 Have you ever tried googling “Tech Entrepreneurs?”

-Melinda Roylett, Senior Director & Head of Small and Medium Business at PayPal had, and she shared her striking findings with the audience during the Computer Weekly’s ‘The 50 Most Influential Women in UK IT” event.
+Melinda Roylett, Senior Director & Head of Small and Medium Business at PayPal had, find out more about PayPal.
+She shared her striking findings with the audience during the Computer Weekly’s ‘The 50 Most Influential Women in UK IT” event.
 When you do it, Google search comes back with hundreds of images of Elon Musk, Mark Zuckerberg, Jack Dorsey, Bill Gates but hardly any female entrepreneurs.

 Melinda Roylett, Senior Director & Head of Small and Medium Business at PayPal